'True Custom ' tm

 Red Nichols has been designing/inventing/building true custom holster products since the late 1960s before he went 'pro' by apprenticing to the great John Bianchi (aka .JB.) beginning 1970.

-To express your interest in commissioning a 'True Custom' build, please only contact me directly (my eBay dealer is not a part of this program).
-Price on application.
+To express your interest in commissioning a 'True Custom' build, please only contact him directly.
+Price is "on application".

 Before joining JB while still in his late teens, Red did more than accommodate his big brother's request for a holster and mag pouch for the Browning Hi Power.